sunnypilot/sunnypilot/README.md

 ---

 ### Modified Assistive Driving Safety (MADS)
-The goal of Modified Assistive Driving Safety (MADS) is to enhance the user driving experience with modified behaviors of openpilot engagements.
+The goal of Modified Assistive Driving Safety (MADS) is to enhance the user driving experience with modified behaviors of driving assist engagements.
 This feature complies with comma.ai's safety rules as accurately as possible with the following changes:
-* openpilot Automatic Lane Centering and ACC/SCC can be engaged independently of each other
+* sunnypilot Automatic Lane Centering and ACC/SCC can be engaged independently of each other
-* Dedicated button to toggle openpilot ALC:
+* Dedicated button to toggle sunnypilot ALC:
   * `LFA` button: Newer HKG cars
   * `LKAS` button: Honda, Toyota
   * `CRUISE (MAIN)` button: Most HKG cars, Subaru (Global and Pre Global)
 * `SET-` button enables ACC/SCC
 * `CANCEL` button only disables ACC/SCC
 * `CRUISE (MAIN)` must be `ON` to use MADS and ACC/SCC
-* `CRUISE (MAIN)` button disables openpilot completely when `OFF` (strictly enforced in panda safety code)
+* `CRUISE (MAIN)` button disables sunnypilot completely when `OFF` (strictly enforced in panda safety code)
-* `BRAKE pedal` press will pause openpilot Automatic Lane Centering; `BRAKE pedal` release will resume openpilot Automatic Lane Centering; `BRAKE pedal` release will NOT resume ACC/SCC without an explicit entry
+* `BRAKE pedal` press will pause sunnypilot Automatic Lane Centering; `BRAKE pedal` release will resume sunnypilot Automatic Lane Centering; `BRAKE pedal` release will NOT resume ACC/SCC without an explicit entry
-* `GAS pedal` press will not disengage openpilot Automatic Lane Centering or ACC/SCC
+* `GAS pedal` press will not disengage sunnypilot Automatic Lane Centering or ACC/SCC
-* `TURN SIGNALS` (`Left` or `Right`) will pause openpilot Automatic Lane Centering if the vehicle speed is below the threshold for openpilot Automatic Lane Change
+* `TURN SIGNALS` (`Left` or `Right`) will pause sunnypilot Automatic Lane Centering if the vehicle speed is below the threshold for sunnypilot Automatic Lane Change
 * Event audible alerts are more relaxed to match manufacturer's stock behavior

 ### Dynamic Lane Profile (DLP)
 Dynamic Lane Profile (DLP) aims to provide the best driving experience with staying within the lane confidently.
-Dynamic Lane Profile allows openpilot to dynamically switch between lane profiles base on lane recognition confidence level on road.
+Dynamic Lane Profile allows sunnypilot to dynamically switch between lane profiles base on lane recognition confidence level on road.

 There are 3 modes to select on the onroad camera screen:
-* **Auto Lane**: openpilot dynamically chooses between `Laneline` or `Laneless` model
+* **Auto Lane**: sunnypilot dynamically chooses between `Laneline` or `Laneless` model
-* **Laneline**: openpilot uses Laneline model only.
+* **Laneline**: sunnypilot uses Laneline model only.
-* **Laneless**: openpilot uses Laneless model only.
+* **Laneless**: sunnypilot uses Laneless model only.

 To use Dynamic Lane Profile, do the following:
 ```
-1. openpilot Settings -> Toggles -> Disable use of lanelines -> ON toggle
+1. sunnypilot Settings -> Toggles -> Disable use of lanelines -> ON toggle
 2. Reboot.
 3. Before driving, on the onroad camera screen, toggle between the 3 modes by pressing on the button.
 4. Drive.